-At December 31, 2023, the Company had a revolving line of credit of \$270 million and an operating line of credit of \$30 million for a total facility of \$300 million (the "Facility") of which \$182.3 million (December 31, 2022 - \$159.1 million) has been drawn against the facility.
-The Facility revolves for a 364 day period and will be subject to its next 364 day extension by May 31, 2024.
+At December 31, 2024, the Company had a revolving line of credit of \$270 million and an operating line of credit of \$30 million for a total facility of \$300 million (the "Facility") of which \$221.9 million (December 31, 2023 - \$182.3 million) has been drawn against the Facility.
+The Facility revolves for a 364 day period and will be subject to its next 364 day extension by May 31, 2025.
 If not extended, the Facility will cease to revolve, the margins thereunder will increase by 0.50 per cent and all outstanding advances thereunder will become repayable in one year from the extension date.
 The available lending limits of the Facility (the "Borrowing Base") are reviewed semi-annually and are based on the bank syndicate's interpretation of the Company's reserves and future commodity prices.
 The Facility requires the Company to maintain a Liability Management Rating ("LMR") of greater than 2.0 in any material jurisdiction where the Company operates.
-If the LMR falls below the required level in any province, the lenders have the option to re-determine the Borrowing Based with-in 45 days.
-The Company carried a LMR of 17.2 at December 31, 2023.
-There can be no assurance that the amount of the available Facility will not be adjusted at the next scheduled Borrowing Base review on or before May 31, 2024.
-A decrease in the borrowing base resulting in a borrowing base shortfall would require a repayment to the lenders within 60 days of any amounts drawn in excess of the reduced borrowing base.
+If the LMR falls below the required level in any province, the lenders have the option to re-determine the Borrowing Base within 45 days.
+The Company carried an estimated LMR of 18.2 at December 31, 2024.
+There can be no assurance that the amount of the available Facility will not be adjusted at the next scheduled Borrowing Base review on or before May 31, 2025.
+A decrease in the Borrowing Base resulting in a Borrowing Base shortfall would require a repayment to the lenders within 60 days of any amounts drawn in excess of the reduced Borrowing Base.
 A general security agreement over all present and after acquired personal property and a floating charge on all lands has been provided as security along with a debenture and supplemental debentures totaling \$700 million.

 Advances under the Facility are available by way of prime rate loans with interest rates ranging between 1.75 percent and 5.25 percent over the bank's prime lending rate and bankers' acceptances and LIBOR based loans, which are subject to stamping fees and margins ranging from 2.75 percent to 6.25 percent depending upon the net debt to cash flow ratio of the Company as calculated at the Company's previous quarter end.
 Standby fees are charged on the undrawn Facility at rates ranging from 0.6875 percent to 1.5625 percent depending upon the net debt to cash flow ratio.
-As at December 31, 2023 the Company's applicable pricing included a 2.0 percent margin on prime lending, a 3.0 percent margin on CORRA and SOFR loans along with a 0.75 percent per annum standby fee on the portion of the Facility that is not drawn.
+As at December 31, 2024 the Company's applicable pricing included a 2.0 percent margin on prime lending, a 3.0 percent margin on CORRA and SOFR loans along with a 0.75 percent per annum standby fee on the portion of the Facility that is not drawn.
 Borrowing margins and fees are reviewed annually as part of the bank syndicate's annual review.